 Toolkit 1 identifies a range of potential business insurance options that warrant consideration when planning for business continuity.
-The Saskatchewan Financial and Consumer Affairs Authority has a current (January 2016) listing of 218 authorized insurers available to residents of Saskatchewan.
+Refer to the Insurance Council of Saskatchewan for authorized insurers available to residents of Saskatchewan.
 Benefits and eligibility vary between insurers and as such, the onus is on individual business owners to ask their insurance broker specific questions on the cost-benefits of various insurance coverage options that may be available.
-The Insurance Bureau of Canada provides online recommendations on key business related insurance.
+The Insurance Bureau of Canada provides online recommendations on key business-related insurance.